spollard/josh-works.github.io/_pages/stripe_course.md

 You don't want to re-invent the wheel and jump into a Gumroad-like situation, just to distribute some files after someone pays you some money.

 Maybe the idea of vendor lock-in sends you running for the hills.
+Horror stories of Paypal withholding funds makes you uncomfortable, but you don't like redirecting a customer to a whole second landing page to purchase something.

+Or you happen to like Stripe, the company, and see what the deal is with using their tools. 😁

 ### You value your time

 When I launched into this little project, I thought it would take just a few hours.
-Stripe's documentation is _the gold standard_, and Zapier and Gmail are super simple.
+Stripe's documentation is _the gold standard_ for API docs, and [Zapier](https://zapier.com/) and Gmail are super simple.
 How hard could it be to get everything up and running?

 The answer is `longer than I expected`.
-I think it took me over fifteen hours to do what would now take me two hours.
+I think it took me over <strike>8</strike> <strike>15</strike> too many hours to do what would now take me about hours.

-Let my thirteen hours of extra effort save you a few hours of your own.
-If you're a software developer making $80,000/yr, you're effective hourly rate is $40/hr.
+Let my <strike>thirteen</strike> many hours of extra effort save you a few hours of your own.
+If you're a software developer making $80,000/yr, your effective hourly rate is $40/hr.
+You may prize your precious non-work hours even more than $40/hr.

-This course will save you at least five of your precious non-work hours, so you can get to building/selling the things you want to build and sell.
-If you value your time at at least $6/hr, this course will be a good investment.
+This course will save you at least five of your precious non-work hours, so you can get to building/selling the things you want to build and sell, and living your life.

+**If you value your time at at least $6/hr, this course will be money well spent.**

-### You want to learn from other's mistakes
+### You want to learn from <strike>my</strike> other people's mistakes

 - Did you know that the default HTML/Javascript from Stripe has a formatting error?
 The button won't work until you fix it.
 I'll show you the error.
 - Did you know that the default button formatting (from Stripe) makes it hard to tell that it's a button?
 I'll show you how to fix this with a little HTML and CSS.
 - You want to be confident that what you are building will work; testing in Stripe can be tricky, knowing how to set it all up to let yourself to end-to-end testing of the checkout process (and I'll make sure you don't violate Stripe's Terms of Service along the way!)
 - How to navigate the test modes across products, customers, purchases, and connections to third-party tools?
+- Did you know that Stripe and Zapier don't have any defaults that let you figure out what product a customer is buying?
+I had to send [this gist](https://gist.github.com/josh-works/970c7f258832c86bd8136bafd5a6789d) to Stripe's support team, to figure out the key pieces of this whole process; that was after a similar email and conversation with Zapier's support team concluded with `¯\_(ツ)_/¯ `.

 I didn't know any of the gotchas and issues that popped up as I made this course.
 I document them all carefully, for your benefit.
 You'll save ten hours, maybe more.